Stuff-for-CodeCool/pro-tips-for-a-better-cv/README.md

 First of all, you will want to clone the repo from the CodeCool repo.
 To do this, simply `git clone` the repo.

 Then, on your Github profile, create a new repository with the appropriate name (for instance, `askmate`).
-In the folder where you've cloned the CodeCool repo. open a new terminal, and add the new remote:
+Make sure this repo is set to **Public** (you can check this in an incognito window).
+In the folder where you've cloned the CodeCool repo, open a new terminal, and add the new remote:

 ```shell
 git remote add codecool https://github.com/you-username-here/your-cc-repo-here